YvesCoding/vuescroll/README.md

 ## What Is Vuescroll ?

-vuescroll is a virtul scrollbar , that you can substitute vuescroll for native scrollbar, a virtual scrollbar is beautiful and easily controll and can make you website is unique , which compares with others that use the native scrollbar :).
+vuescroll is a virtual scrollbar , that you can substitute vuescroll for native scrollbar, a virtual scrollbar is beautiful and easily control and can make you website is unique , which compares with others that use the native scrollbar :).

 ## Inspire